blog-banner-image

 12. Penn State Online

-Penn State Online in University Park, Pennsylvania, offers an online master of professional studies degree in homeland security with an information security and forensics option.
+Penn State Online in University Park, Pennsylvania, offers an online master of professional studies degree in homeland security with a cyber threat analytics and prevention option.
 This 33-credit program is ideal for bachelor’s degree holders in technical or scientific fields such as applied mathematics, computer information systems, and statistics.

 • Location: University Park, PA